dpittmanusa/cody/README.md

 Some notes about the decisions I made when structuring this:
-- I decided to put the main translation logic into a view (vw_TranslatedPerson) so that I could see the conversion without inserting it into the table
+- I decided to put the main translation logic into a view (vw_TranslatedPerson) so that I could see the conversion without inserting it into the table.
-- I decided to add the States table and the functions as separate objects from the main view because they would be usable by other imports
+- I decided to add the States table and the functions as separate objects from the main view because they would be usable by other imports.
-- The stored procedure that does the actual insert is trivial, but I needed to show the insert somewhere
+- The stored procedure that does the actual insert is trivial, but I needed to show the insert somewhere, and I wanted to continue the rule of keeping everything in a single database for convenience.
 - I used the Generate Scripts function in SSMS to export these objects from the DB where I was working.
 This allowed me to both include the data for the states table and to avoid installing Visual Studio on my home computer.
 At work, I would normally use SSDT to turn database objects into files.

 And within the view: